 You can buy Lilo and Stitch HERE.

-There is no meet and greet for the Frozen girls due to health and safety (from what I can gather the queues were way too long, up to 5-6 hours, and were getting out of hand) they do have their own float in the daily parade.
+There is no meet and greet for the Frozen girls due to health and safety (from what I can gather the queues were way too long, up to 5-6 hours, and were getting out of hand) however, they do have their own float in the daily parade.
 Depending on what season you go in, you may also see them in other shows and parades too and the song let it go features in the Illuminations show at the end of the night.
+An entire Frozen land is scheduled to open around 2023 complete with Ice Palace, rides, shops, restaurants and an area to meet and greet the Frozen characters.

 You can buy Frozen HERE.